alkem-io/website/content/en/post/2022-06-30-one-year/index.md

   preview_only: true
 ---

-*Note that the screenshots/images in this post may not represent the current reality as our platform's features are changing and improving constantly.*
+<sup>* Note that visuals of the platform may be outdated due to continuous improvements.</sup>

 ![](./header.png)
 # One year old!